grycap/oscar-flows/README.md

 Also, in the same location, inside `oscar-examples`, you have a list of example flows that can help you better understand the work of different nodes and subflows.

+## OSCAR version considerations

+The definitions in `flows.yaml` and `script.sh` are not compatible with OSCAR clusters version 3.5.3 or lower, as these versions do not support secrets.

+To deploy the service on older versions, you need to change the admin password variable definition from `environment secrets` to `environment variables`.

+**Note:** This change will expose the admin password to all users who have access to the service.

 ## Resources and Documentation

 - [Node-RED Documentation](https://nodered.org/docs/)